Ltamaren/great-goose-a5384/content/pages/index.md

             icon_position: right
         title: RESERVE YOUR BARN
     subtitle: >-
       BRN is the “Platonic Academy” of the future.
-Community based interactive virtual space for BRN holders to learn, innovate and challenge the status quo.
+Community based, interactive virtual space for BRN holders to learn, innovate and challenge the status quo.
   - section_id: reviews